ispras/qdt/README.md

 ### Ubuntu Linux

-Ubuntu 14.04 is already shipped with both Python version.
+Ubuntu 14.04 is already shipped with both 2.x and 3.x Python.
 But several prerequisites are not installed by default.

 Tkinter is used as GUI back-end.